-5 Where the control of Noise at Work action and limit values are met, arrangements must be in place to ensure that controls are in place for employees:
+4 Where the Control of Noise at Work action and limit values are met, the following controls must be in place for employees:

 Action/Limit Peak Daily Average Example Controls

-Lower Action 135dB(C) 80dB(A) PPE optional
+Lower Action 135dB(C) 80dB(A) PPE must be provided; wearing is

+optional

-Inform working staff of risk
+Inform working staff of risk level

-Signage Optional
+Signage optional

 Staff receive training

-Upper Action 137dB(C) 85dB(A) PPE mandatory
+Upper Action 137dB(C) 85dB(A) PPE must be worn

 Noise zones marked out

-Reduce levels where possible
+Reduce level where possible

-Exposure Limit 140dB(C) 87dB(A) PPE mandatory
+Exposure Limit 140dB(C) 87dB(A) PPE must be worn

+Reduce level where possible

-Level not exceeded (PPE included)
+Level not to be exceeded

-6 Noise levels of concussion pyrotechnics must be monitored pre-show and results effectively communicated to the venue.
+5 Noise levels of concussion pyrotechnics must be monitored pre-show and results communicated to the venue.
 Such effects will be subject to approval at this time.

-7 Monitoring of sound levels is primarily the responsibility of the event organiser or exhibitor; however sound levels may also be monitored by the venue.
-Where these exceed acceptable levels, the nominated responsible person must comply by lowering the levels.
+6 Monitoring of sound levels is primarily the responsibility of the event organiser or exhibitor; however sound levels may also be monitored by the venue.
+Where these exceed acceptable levels, the nominated responsible person must comply by reducing the sound level according to the control measure in place as per the Noise at Work Regulations.

-8 For visitors at an event the average sound level should not exceed 107 dB(A) and a peak sound level of 140 dB(C):
+7 For visitors at an event the average sound level should not exceed 107 dB(A) and a peak sound level of 140 dB(C):

+Level Peak Daily Example Controls

+Average

+Not exceeding 140dB(C) 107dB (event

+LAeq)

+Sample Monitoring N/A 109 or

+110dB(A)

+Leq 1min

-Level Peak Daily Average Example Controls Not exceeding 140dB(C) 107dB (event LAeq) Sample Monitoring N/A 109 or 110dB(A) Leq 1min Likely to exceed 96dB (event LAeq) Audience made aware in advance/hearing protection made available to members of the audience.
+Likely to exceed 96dB (event Audience made aware in advance/hearing

+- LAeq) protection made available to members of the

+audience.

-9 Additional local licensing and specific venue conditions may still apply; please check with the venue in advance.
+8 Additional local licensing and specific venue conditions may still apply; please check with the venue in advance.